canjs/can-component/docs/events.md

 @property {Object} can-component.prototype.events events
 @parent can-component.deprecated

+@deprecated {4.0} For elements, use the [can-stache-bindings.event] syntax to [can-stache-bindings#Callafunctionwhenaneventhappensonanelement attach event listeners directly to elements] instead.
+For observables, use `listenTo` within [can-component/connectedCallback] instead.

-Listen to events on elements and observables.
+@description Listen to events on elements and observables.

 @option {Object.<can-control.eventDescription,can-control.eventHandler>} An object of event names and methods that handle the event.
 For example: